 Then he would make a change, never knowing if he “would have the opportunity to do so the next day.”
 I am grateful that Jobs shared this daily question to himself during a speech at Stanford many years ago because it has truly become a habit that has changed the way that I view my goals and how important it is to look at whether or not something is really working in my life.

-- Check my “daily to-do list” & social media stats – Depending on how long I took to answer my “Steve Jobs question”, it should be about 6:40a by now.
-I have 20 minutes before I must jump into my daughter’s bed to snuggle with her (see #6) so I need to get in front of my computer.
-My longest-standing work-related habit has been to look over my daily to-do list (written out the night before), then I check my: Email, Buffer, Twitter, Facebook, Pinterest and Instagram accounts, taking note of my social media stats for both my writing biz accounts @alegriasmuse and my small “Event & Wedding” biz (Creative Event Consultants) accounts @createventweds.
+- Check my “daily to-do list” – Depending on how long I took to answer my “Steve Jobs question”, it should be about 6:40a by now.
+One of my favorite work-related habits has been to create a daily to-do list (every night before).
 Finally, it’s time to open up the WordPress Dashboard for my self-hosted website “alegriasmuse“ to make sure everything is running smoothly there.

 - Eat the Frog! – No I don’t eat frog legs for breakfast!
 “Eat a live frog first thing in the morning, and nothing worse will happen to you the rest of the day” said Mark Twain in his famous quote, which became a metaphor for advice on how to tackle the day!
 Most people take this to mean “that big article (they) have due at work” or even “that traffic ticket (I’ve) been putting off going to court about”.
 This particular habit is usually work-related for most but I tend to eat the frog that is the biggest thing I need to tackle first thing, professional or otherwise.